alejandro99apple/fullstack-capstone-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
-name: Hello
+name: User Story
-about: Suggest an idea for this project
+about: This template defines a user story
 title: ''
 labels: ''
 assignees: ''